ictinnovations/ictfax/docker/README.md

 # Running ICTFax in Docker

-This image is the ICTCore base plus the ICTFax dashboard.
-You get Apache, PHP, FreeSWITCH, MariaDB and the Angular front end in one container, so there is no separate install step for the GUI.
+One container with everything ICTFax needs: Apache, PHP, FreeSWITCH, MariaDB, the ICTCore REST API and the Angular dashboard.
+Nothing else to install and no side services to wire up.

 ## Quick start